pvnotp/TroyWeb/README.md

 - Install Node.js 22.11.0

 Setup
- - From VS, clone the repo. sln should automatically open
+ - From VS, clone the repo.
+The solution should automatically open.
  - Switch from https to http in toolbar
 - Start without debugging
 -  Open a terminal and go to LibraryUI folder, e.g. %UserProfile%\source\repos\TroyWeb\LibraryUI